keboola/keboola-as-code/README.md

 - Download the latest release for your architecture from the [Github Releases](https://github.com/keboola/keboola-as-code/releases).
 - Extract archive, eg. `unzip kbc-vx.x.x-linux_arm64.zip`.
 - Make binary executable, eg. `chmod +x ./kbc`.
+- Fix permissions on MacOS > v10.15:
-- for macOS >v10.15 - binary as an macOS application is not yet signed, and you may encounter error saying `“kbc” cannot be opened because it is from an unidentified developer.`.
-In such case add the binary to the allowed applications by running command `spctl --add ./kbc`
+  - Binary as an macOS application is not yet signed and you may encounter error saying `“kbc” cannot be opened because it is from an unidentified developer.`
+  - To fix the issue add the binary to the allowed applications by running the command: `spctl --add ./kbc`
 - Optionally move the binary to your [PATH](https://en.wikipedia.org/wiki/PATH_(variable)).
 - Run.